 The simple answer is “No.” Because the levels of THC in CBD oil are so low or, in some varieties, non-existent, your cat cannot get high from CBD oil usage.
 Relaxation is still one of the benefits of CBD, but it’s not from a psychoactive episode.

 How Does CBD Oil Work?

-Mammals have a system of cannabinoid receptors which comprise the Endocannabinoid System – ECS – that helps to regulate the functions in the digestive and immune systems of the body.
+Mammals have a system of cannabinoid receptors that comprise the Endocannabinoid System – ECS – that helps regulate the functions in the digestive and immune systems of the body.
 There are two different receptors of this nature, referred to as CB1 and CB2 receptors.

 These receptors respond to CBD by regulating inflammations, which cause the development of most chronic health issues and diseases, such as arthritis.